-For instance, in the top Entity 25 of the diagram, perhaps "Kate" was selected because the fragment that was created earliest used "Kate," or because a generally-trustworthy system used "Kate," because "Kate" is more common than "Cate," or perhaps "Kate" was simply selected arbitrarily.
+For instance, in the top Entity 25 of the diagram, "Kate" could be selected because the fragment that was created earliest used "Kate," or because a generally-trustworthy system used "Kate," because "Kate" is more common than "Cate," or perhaps "Kate" was simply selected arbitrarily.

-But consider a situation where the majority of the fragments use the name "Kate," with occasional occurrences with other spellings.
+But consider a situation where the majority of the fragments use the name "Kate," with occasional fragments that use other spellings.
 In this situation, it's possible to be relatively confident that the new fragment contains the misspelling, and that the entity should retain the spelling "Kate."
 This same logic would hold no matter which spelling was most common, allowing for occasional data entry errors without constantly changing the entity's resolved name.

 This kind of assessment is only possible when all fragments are retained.